FAQs

 Q How do you prep before undercoating?

 Our techs quickly scrape off any large rust flakes that might block our spraying from reaching surfaces.
 Our premium Lanolin product is designed to penetrate rust, and block out moisture and oxygen.
-It is thick and does not dry since it does not contain solvents.
+Without moisture and air, oxidation (the chemical process of rusting) cannot continue.
+Since Lanolin is thick and does not dry (it does not contain solvents), moisture and air can't get underneath it.
 We do not preform descaling or restorative services.

 Q What color is the undercoating?